alex-schutz/ICLR-Blog-2026/_posts/2026-04-27-rl-with-gnns.md

 {% include figure.liquid path="assets/img/2026-04-27-rl-with-gnns/permutation.svg" class="img-fluid" alt="A four-node graph, where three nodes are connected in a triangle and the fourth is connected to the top node in the triangle.
 Two different adjacency matrices which both represent the graph are shown on the left and right." caption="The same graph can be represented using different adjacency matrices depending on the ordering of the nodes." %}

 If we use the matrix representation of the graph as input to a neural network, we lose the property of permutation invariance.
 The two adjacency matrices above are created from the same graph.
-Fed to an MLP, we get two very different outputs.
+Fed to an MLP, we obtain two very different outputs.
 This means that in order to train our network to, say, classify graphs based on their structure, we would have to add permutations of the training data in order to ensure that it learns to correctly classify what is fundamentally the same graph.

 Let's use the game of tic-tac-toe as an example.